The Others Crucified

 JOHN 19:32 Then came the soldiers, and brake the legs of the first, and of the other which was crucified with him.

 The question immediately before us in this verse is to whom is John referring when he makes mention of the other which was crucified with him?
-Who is this person with him?
+Exactly who is this him to which John refers?
 Is John speaking of this second individual being crucified with the first one or is he referring to this second man being crucified with Yeshua?
 With whom was this second man crucified?

 But if Yeshua was hanging there in between only two others, why does the fourth Gospel tell us that the soldiers broke the legs of the first, then of the second, coming lastly to Yeshua?
 Would they not instead come to brake Yeshua's legs second, if He was between the other two?
 According to Church tradition you would have the first man, then Yeshua in the middle and finally the third man.
 So the soldiers would brake the legs of the first, then come to Yeshua.
 But that is not how the Gospel tells us it transpired.